A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Experimental Setup

-\subsubsection{Interventions and Responses}
+\subsubsection{Interventions and Responses.}

-The goal of the scenario is to make sure the total work out time meets the guideline for the amount of daily physical activity (30 minutes per day).
+The goal of the scenario is to make sure the total workout time meets the guideline for the amount of daily physical activity (30 minutes per day).
 Messages can be sent to the user to start working out.
-As explained before, acceptance of the message is dependent on the planning horizon of the user and whether it fits into the schedule.
-The workaholic is a chronic planner, the retiree is a spontaneous planner and Arnold is a mixed planner.
-The planning horizons of the three \emph{types} are defined as follows: (1) \emph{chronic planner} ($t_{plan\_min}$ = 3, $t_{plan\_duration}$ = 21, $t_{plan\_sd}$ = 0.1), (2) \emph{spontaneous planner} ($t_{plan\_min}$ = 0, $t_{plan\_duration}$ = 1, $t_{plan\_sd}$ = 0.1), and (3) \emph{mixed planner} ($t_{plan\_min}$ = 0, $t_{plan\_duration}$ = 24, $t_{plan\_sd}$ = 0.1).
+The acceptance of the message is dependent on the planning horizon of the user and whether it fits into the schedule.
+The workaholic is a chronic planner, the retiree is a spontaneous planner and the sporter is a mixed planner.
+The planning horizons in hours of the three \emph{types} are defined as follows: (1) \emph{chronic planner} ($t_{plan\_min}$ = 3, $t_{plan\_duration}$ = 21, $t_{plan\_sd}$ = 0.1), (2) \emph{spontaneous planner} ($t_{plan\_min}$ = 0, $t_{plan\_duration}$ = 6, $t_{plan\_sd}$ = 0.1), and (3) \emph{mixed planner} ($t_{plan\_min}$ = 0, $t_{plan\_duration}$ = 24, $t_{plan\_sd}$ = 0.1).
 Here, the standard deviation expresses the variation among the agents spawned for this profile.
-On top of that, the \emph{workaholic} can only accept interventions when having lunch or being idle while the \emph{retiree} only accepts when idle and \emph{Arnold} always accepts.
-Normally, only one work out per day is performed (and messages can be rejected based on this) However, each of the three types has a probability of working out for a second time in one day.
-Arnold has a probability of 50\% of working out for a second time during one day, while it is 10\% for the workaholic and 0\% for the retiree.
+On top of that, the \emph{workaholic} can only accept interventions when having lunch or being idle while the \emph{retiree} can only accept when idle and the \emph{sporter} always accepts following his acceptance probability.
+The probability of acceptance is set at $0.5$ for the \emph{workaholic}, $0.7$ for the \emph{retiree} and $0.9$ for the \emph{sporter}.

+Normally, only one workout per day is performed (and messages can be rejected based on this).
+However, each of the three types has a probability of working out for a second time in one day.
+The probability of accepting a second workout intervention is sampled once per agent at the start of the simulation from a normal distribution with parameters $\mu$=$0.05$ and $sd$=$0.05$ for the \emph{workaholic}, $\mu$=$0.05$ and $sd$=$0.05$ for the \emph{retiree} and $\mu$=$0.5$ and $sd$=$0.05$ for the \emph{sporter}.
+The variations are added to make sure that the behaviors shown by users from the same type are not drawn from the same distributions.
+The sporter has a mean probability of 50\% of working out for a second time during one day, while it is 5\% for both the workaholic and the retiree.